SivaranjaniSuresh/SivaranjaniSuresh/README.md

 Feel free to connect with me on LinkedIn, and let's explore the fascinating world of data together!

+You can also reach me at:
+📞 Phone: +1 617 943 9070
+📧 Email: s.si@northeastern.edu

 ### 🎓 Education
 - Northeastern University (GPA: 3.765)